Akuli/porcupine/README.md

 ### I want an editor that does X, but X is not in the feature list above.
 Does Porcupine do X?
 Maybe it can, see [the more_plugins directory](more_plugins/).
-If you don't find what you are looking for you can write your own plugin, or alternatively, you can [create an issue on GitHub](https://github.com/Akuli/porcupine/issues/new) and hope that I feel like writing the plugin for you.
+If you don't find what you are looking for, you can write your own plugin, or alternatively, you can [create an issue on GitHub](https://github.com/Akuli/porcupine/issues/new) and hope that I feel like writing the plugin for you.